 How does Experience Ventures work?

-Students apply for an entrepreneurial thinking placement facilitated by their school, through Experience Ventures, from Summer 2021 through to Winter 2022.
+Students apply for an entrepreneurial thinking placement facilitated by their school, through Experience Ventures.

-Both students and companies go through an onboarding process and participate in one of five types of entrepreneurial thinking placements.
-After they have completed the opportunity, both students and companies evaluate their experiences.
+Both students and ventures go through an onboarding process and participate in one of five types of entrepreneurial thinking placements.
+After they have completed the opportunity, both students and ventures evaluate their experiences.

 What is an entrepreneurial thinking placement?